-- Tankless water heaters save 24-34% on energy costs, especially in homes with lower water usage.
+- Tankless water heaters save 24-34% on energy costs, especially in homes that don’t use a lot of hot water

-- While they cost more upfront, they save money in the long run with lower bills and last over 20 years.
+- While they cost more to buy and install, they save money over time with lower bills and last over 20 years

-- Tankless water heaters work well for larger homes and those with limited space but may not be ideal for small households or tight budgets.
+- Tankless water heaters work well for bigger homes and homes with limited space, but may not be the best choice for small households or tight budgets

 What Are Tankless Water Heaters?

-Tankless water heaters, also known as on-demand water heaters, heat water directly as it flows through the device.
-Unlike traditional storage water heaters that keep 40-50 gallons of water hot at all times, tankless systems heat water only when needed, potentially reducing energy waste.
+Tankless water heaters are also called on-demand water heaters.
+They heat water right as it flows through the unit.
+This is very different from regular storage water heaters that keep 40-50 gallons of water hot all the time.
+Since tankless systems only heat water when you need it, they can cut down on wasted energy.

 How Do Tankless Water Heaters Work?

-A tankless water heater does not store hot water like a traditional system.
-Instead, it heats water only when needed, providing an endless supply—but the flow rate depends on the unit’s capacity.
+Understanding how these systems work helps you see why they can save energy.
+A tankless water heater doesn’t store any hot water like a regular system.
+Instead, it heats water only when you need it.
+This gives you an endless supply of hot water, but the amount you get depends on how powerful the unit is.

-- Water Starts Flowing – Turning on a hot water tap sends cold water through a pipe into the heater.
-Since there’s no storage tank, the system only activates when needed.
+Step 1: Water Starts Flowing – When you turn on a hot water tap, cold water travels through a pipe into the heater.
+Since there’s no storage tank, the system only turns on when it senses water flowing through it.

-- Instant Heating – A high-powered gas burner or electric coils rapidly heat the water as it moves through the unit, ensuring it reaches the desired temperature almost immediately.
+Step 2: Instant Heating – A powerful gas burner or electric heating coils quickly heat the water as it moves through the unit.
+The water reaches the right temperature almost right away.

-- Continuous Hot Water – As long as the tap stays open, the heater keeps warming the water.
-Unlike traditional water heaters that can run out of stored hot water, this system provides a steady supply—but its output depends on the unit’s size and power.
+Step 3: Continuous Hot Water – As long as you keep the tap open, the heater keeps warming the water.
+Unlike regular water heaters that can run out of stored hot water, this system keeps going.
+However, how much hot water you get depends on the unit’s size and power.

 Types of Tankless Water Heaters: